cerbero90/enum/README.md

 }
 ```

-In the above example all cases have a `red` color and a `triangle` shape, except the case `Two` that overrides the default meta values of the enum.
+In the above example all cases have a `red` color and a `triangle` shape, except the case `Two` that overrides the default meta values.

 Meta can also be leveraged for the [hydration](#-hydration), [elaboration](#-enum-operations) and [collection](#-cases-collection) of cases.

 ### 🚰 Hydration

-An enum case can be instantiated from its own name, value (if backed) or [meta](#-meta):
+An enum case can be instantiated from its own name, value (if backed) or [meta](%EF%B8%8F-meta):

 ```php
 PureEnum::from('One'); // PureEnum::One